Team GIles Research

 Talia Ritondo

-Talia is a first-year PhD student in Human Kinetics.
+Talia is a third-year, SSHRC-funded PhD student in Human Kinetics.
 She is co-supervised by Dr. Francine Darroch in the Department of Health Science at Carleton University.
 Her research is contributing to Dr. Darroch (PI) and Dr. Giles' (Co-I) SSHRC-funded research on elite athletics and pregnancy.
 She is examining the nexus of pregnancy, safe sport, and human rights.
 Talia completed her Master of Arts in Recreation and Leisure Studies at Brock University.
 Her thesis critically examined postnatal women’s community team sport participation.
 During the year between her MA and PhD, she was Brock’s Gender & Sexual Violence Education Coordinator.
 For her leisure, Talia plays competitive beach volleyball and enjoys weightlifting, baking, video games, and board games.
+Tali

 Picture